 Are snacks and lunches provided?

 Nutritious, low sugar snacks are provided by the Preschool in accordance with the nutritional requirements set by the State of California.
-These snacks are served mid-morning and mid-afternoon and at 5:00 p.m. for children still at school.
+100% juice, water and/or organic milk is served alongside snacks.
+These snacks are served mid-morning for the entire school.
+Our Full Day children also receive a mid-afternoon after rest time.
 Snack calendars are posted on parent boards in each classroom.
-Parents provide the lunches for the Full Day children.
+Parents provide a lunch for their children.
 We are a nut-free school!